hyperledger/aries-rfcs/features/0116-evidence-exchange/README.md

 ### Problem Scope
 This protocol is intended to address the following challenging questions:

-1. What evidence (information or documentation) was used to establish the level of certitude necessary to allow an Issuer to issue a [Verifiable Credential](./eep_glossary.md)?
+1. What evidence (information or documentation) was used to establish the level of certitude necessary to allow an Issuer to issue a *Verifiable Credential*?

 2. For each [Identity Proofing Inquiry](./eep_glossary.md) (challenge) such as Address, Identity, Photo and Achievement, which forms of evidence was used by the Issuer of the *Verifiable Credential*?